PorchesResurface a porch or veranda

 Maybe you’re thinking it would be big job to install new porch flooring…. or very expensive.
 Not so.
 With just a modest amount of effort and an hour or so of your time, you can completely transform the entrance to your home.
 And you won’t even need to employ expensive contractors.

-Apart from the ‘standard’ four slat 12” x 12” Colorado or 12” x 24” Double-C style tiles, you can create your own unique designs by using the patterned Sierra tile.
+If you prefer the look and feel of natural wood, apart from the ‘standard’ four slat 12” x 12” Colorado or 12” x 24” Double-C style tiles, you can create your own unique designs by using the patterned Sierra tile.
 For example, you could run a border around your porch with Sierra tiles or use them to make a feature panel near the doorway.

 For a neat finish around the edge of your porch flooring, edging pieces are available which simply clip on the outer edge of the tiles.